 9.1.
 We are committed to providing excellent service and we try to deal with any complaint fairly and within a reasonable period of time.
 However, if you are unhappy with any aspect of the service we provide to you, please contact us so we can investigate and do our utmost to resolve the issue.
 We operate a complaints procedure to help ensure that any complaints are dealt with efficiently and to your satisfaction.
 Our complaints and dispute resolution procedure is published as part of our Code of Practice available on our Website and should you wish to receive a hard copy this, you should email your request to firstname.lastname@example.org.

 9.2.
-If you are unhappy with the way we have sold, provisioned or delivered the service to you, you should:
+If you are unhappy with the way we have sold, provisioned or delivered the Service to you, you should:

-9.2.4.
+9.4.
 Please note that in all cases, we ask that you mention your incident reference number in all correspondence, and that you work with our management team to resolve your concern.
-In the unlikely event that your complaint has not been resolved by Gradwell to your satisfaction within a period of eight weeks, or if during the process of investigating your complaint you believe the situation has reached a deadlock, you may refer your complaint to Ombudsman for independent consideration.
-The Ombudsman will make an independent decision based entirely on the merits of the complaint.
+In the unlikely event that your complaint has not been resolved by Gradwell to your satisfaction within a period of eight weeks, or if during the process of investigating your complaint you believe the situation has reached a deadlock, you may refer your complaint to the Ombudsman Service for independent consideration.
+The Ombudsman Service will make an independent decision based entirely on the merits of the complaint.

-More information on Ombudsman is available on their website www.ombudsman-services.org or you can write to them at the following address: OmbudsmanServices: Communications PO Box 730 Warrington WA4 6WU You can also call them Monday to Friday between 9am-5pm, or you can email the, fax them, textphone or write to them.
-Contact details: Phone: 0330 440 1614 Email: firstname.lastname@example.org Fax: 0330 440 1615 0330 440 1600
+9.6.
+You can also call them Monday to Friday between 9am-5pm, or you can email, fax, textphone or write to them.
+Contact details: Phone: 0330 440 1614, Email: firstname.lastname@example.org.

 10.2.
 We will not be liable for any failure or delay in supplying the Services to you if: